gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 there is value in knowing where you are using which cryptographic algorithms, such that you can change them effectively.
 This leads to crypto-agility.

+256-bit cryptographic hash functions can be considered already quantum-resistant.
+New data in transit and rest can already be made quantum-resistant, by encrypting it with 256-bit symmetric keys.
+Persistent data encrypted with 128-bit keys can already be made quantum-resistant, by decrypting it with the old 128-bit keys and then encrypting it with the new 256-bit keys.
+Asymmetric key cryptography needs the new algorithms implemented to become quantum-resistant.

 # Fun Facts